Skip to main content

 File system storage client

 The FileSystemStorageClient provides persistent storage by writing data directly to the file system.
-It uses smart caching and batch processing for better performance while storing data in human-readable JSON format.
-This is a default storage client used by Crawlee when no other storage client is specified.
+It uses intelligent caching and batch processing for better performance while storing data in human-readable JSON format.
+This is the default storage client used by Crawlee when no other storage client is specified, making it ideal for large datasets and long-running operations where data persistence is required.

 Concurrency limitation